deardev/dbdynamicecom/README.md

-step 5: import 'doubleBattery.sql' from database folder from your project. step 6: Run php artisan serve. step 7: Click on 'shoes'. step 8: Click on floral print.
+step 5: import 'doubleBattery.sql' from database folder from your project. step 6: Run php artisan serve. step 7: Click on 'shoes'. step 8: Click on floral print image.
         then update quantity and click on 'add to cart'. step 9: see the upper right side corner of the page that quantity is showing and then hovor to see details.